mortizm1988/PhD_accounting_governance/slides.md

 Managerial compensation typically consists of base salary and incentive compensation.

-Accounting measures, especially measures of profitability, are extensively used in executive compensation contracts (Murphy 1999; Ittner et al. 1997)
+Accounting measures, especially measures of profitability, are extensively used in executive compensation contracts (Murphy 1999; Ittner et al. 1997).
-- Short-term bonus contracts are often tied to reported accounting performance measures such as net income, ROA and ROE.
+- short-term bonus contracts are often tied to reported accounting performance measures such as net income, ROA and ROE.
-- Longer-term incentive compensation is often tied to stock performance.
+- longer-term incentive compensation is often tied to stock performance.
-- Similar evidence, but far less extensive, about the use of accounting measures in divisional managers' compensations (Bushman et al. 1995, Keating 1997).
+- similar evidence, but far less extensive, about the use of accounting measures in divisional managers' compensations (Bushman et al. 1995, Keating 1997).
 ---

-The compensation contracts allow managerial accounting discretion.
-Why?
+Why compensation contracts allow give room for accounting discretion?
-- More informative signals about firm performance (Dye and Verrecchia (1995)).
+- More informative signals about firm performance (Dye & Verrecchia (1995)).
-- The discretion can increase share value by for example, reducing the probability of bond covenant violations.
+- The discretion can increase share value by, for example, reducing the probability of bond covenant violations.

----
-- Healy (1985), Guidry et al.(1999): upper and lower band.
+Healy (1985), Guidry et al.(1999): upper and lower band.
 Managers choose current discretionary accruals to maximize both this period’s bonus and the expected value of the next period’s bonus.

-- Elliott &  Shaw (1988); Strong & Meyer (1987): 'big bath’ behavior.
+Elliott &  Shaw (1988); Strong & Meyer (1987): 'big bath’ behavior.
 When earnings are already below expectations, some managers allegedly write off (perhaps prematurely) as many costs as possible in that period to claim they are ‘clearing the decks’ to facilitate improved future performance.

 ---

-- Bushman, Engel, Milliron, and Smith (1998) document that over the 1971-95 period, firms have substituted away from accounting earnings toward equity-based plans.
+Bushman, Engel, Milliron, and Smith (1998) document that over the 1971-95 period, firms have substituted away from accounting earnings toward equity-based plans.

 Does this mean that accounting information has become less important for the governance of firms?
 1. Reliable accounting information is a precondition for a well-functioning stock market and, thus, stock-based compensation.